simra-project/backend/README.md

 # backend
-This is the SimRa backend software
+This is the backend software of the [SimRa](https://www.digital-future.berlin/en/research/projects/simra/) project.